 If you are new to growing peppers or are not getting fruit yet, you might be wondering if you need to pollinate your pepper plants.
 After all, if helping them along the way will produce more peppers, then why not do it?

-Of course, even hand pollination of pepper plants may not help much if the temperature or humidity is too extreme.
+Of course, there are some methods you can use to improve pollination of pepper plants, such as hand pollination.
+However, hand pollination of pepper plants may not help much if the temperature or humidity is too extreme.

 In this article, we’ll explore the reasons that pepper plants fail to pollinate and what you can do about it.
 We’ll also look at some ways to hand pollinate peppers.